cgivre/drill/contrib/format-xml/README.md

 * `dataLevel`: XML data often contains a considerable amount of nesting which is not necesarily useful for data analysis.
 This parameter allows you to set the nesting level where the data actually starts.
 The levels start at `1`.
+* `allTextMode`:  When set to true, Drill will not attempt to infer data types.
+Defaults to `true`.
+* `useXSD`:  When set to `true`, if the XML file has an associated XSD schema file, Drill will download that file and use that for the schema.
+Defaults to `false`.

 The default configuration is shown below: